balaji1974/python-and-machinelearning/01 - Python Basics/README.md

 Packing elements into lists and sets provides a flexible way to pass multiple arguments to functions and manage collections of data effectively.
 You can use the * operator to unpack elements from a list and pass them as arguments to a function.

-Union = | -> Combines elements of both set by exculding duplicate elements Intersection = & -> Returns the elements common to both sets Difference = - -> Removes the duplicate of first and second sets and returns the remaining elements in the first set

 ```